- Section I Internal Control Overview

-As part of its oversight authority, each fiscal year the Office of the Controller will require departments to submit a form, which includes the original signatures of all personnel authorized to approve transactions.
+As part of its oversight authority, periodically the Office of the Controller will require departments to submit a form, which includes the original signatures of all personnel authorized to approve transactions.
 Until this document is received, no departmental business activity can occur.

 Internal control systems should involve procedures to restrict access to and enhance control over resources.
 Resources include money, equipment, supplies, inventory, and the records that account for these assets.
 Maintaining accountability for the use and custody of resources involves assigning specific responsibilities to specific individuals.
 Managers should monitor expenditures, revenue collection, and physical assets to ensure that these resources are used only to achieve specific and identified purposes.
 For example, passwords and identification codes limit access to computer data.
 Require that passwords and identification codes be kept confidential.
 Hardware should also be protected.
 Monitor and control access to cash, equipment, and supplies.